Anne Tyler: Early childhood

-Raleigh, North Carolina

 Tyler felt herself to be an outsider in the public schools she attended in Raleigh, a feeling that has followed her most of her life.
-She believes that this sense of being an outsider has contributed to her becoming a writer: "I believe that any kind of setting-apart situation will do [to become a writer].
+She suggests that this sense of being an outsider has contributed to her becoming a writer: "I believe that any kind of setting-apart situation will do [to become a writer].
 In my case, it was emerging from the commune ... and trying to fit into the outside world."
 Despite her lack of public schooling prior to age eleven, Anne entered school academically well ahead of most of her classmates in Raleigh.
 With access now to libraries, she discovered Eudora Welty, Gabriel García Márquez, F. Scott Fitzgerald, and many others.
 Eudora Welty remains one of her favorite writers, and The Wide Net and Other Stories is one of her favorite books; she has called Welty "my crowning influence."
 She credits Welty with showing her that books could be about the everyday details of life, not just about major events.
 During her years at Needham B. Broughton High School in Raleigh, she was inspired and encouraged by a remarkable English teacher, Phyllis Peacock.
 "Mrs. Peacock" had previously taught the writer Reynolds Price, under whom Tyler would later study at Duke University.
 Peacock would also later teach the writer Armistead Maupin.
 Seven years after high school, Tyler would dedicate her first published novel to "Mrs. Peacock, for everything you've done."